 A list of hills I think are worth dying on.

-Don’t negotiate with terrorist
+Don’t negotiate with terrorists

 Metaphorically and literally.
 Having scenarios in which you’ll succumb to blackmail increases the chance of that happening.
 Just precommit and the world will be better off.